particle-iot/docs/src/content/getting-started/console/console.md

 {{!-- BEGIN shared-blurb 164b5ce0-9baa-11ec-b909-0242ac12000 --}}
 ![Sandbox device list](/assets/images/console/sandbox-devices.png)

-When **Sandbox** (1) is selected, you will see the devices in your personal sandbox, vs. your growth or enterprise organization.
+When **Sandbox** (1) is selected, you will see the devices in your personal sandbox, vs. your basic or enterprise organization.

 Clicking the **Devices** icon (2) shows the Device List.

-If the **Show sandbox devices only** checkbox (3) is not checked, then the list will be like the old, pre-checkbox, behavior and will show devices that are claimed to your account, both in your free developer sandbox as well as product devices in free, growth, and enterprise organization products.
+If the **Show sandbox devices only** checkbox (3) is not checked, then the list will be like the old, pre-checkbox, behavior and will show devices that are claimed to your account, both in your free developer sandbox as well as product devices in free, basic, and enterprise organization products.

 When checked, the list will only include non-product devices claimed to your account in the free developer sandbox.